lucabriguglia/Atles/README.md

 - Granular permissions
 - Markdown editor
-- You can use your own ASP.NET Idenity
+- You can use your own ASP.NET Identity

+## Run on local

+- Clone the repository
+- Run the Atlas.Server project
+- Database and default data will created automatically
+- Login with either:
+  - **Admin User**: admin@default.com / !P455w0rd?
+  - **Normal User**: user@default.com / !P455w0rd?